CodeWreckPro/Med-Pilot/README.md

 ## License

 This project is licensed under the MIT License.
+See `LICENSE` for details.